OOFOS recovery thongs and slides.

 Personally, I like them as a post run recovery tool, especially after a hard workout or long run where the feet are a little beat up and achy.

 As a sports podiatrist treating foot and ankle injuries daily, I find myself recommending them as a tool to help recover from injuries or recurring niggles such as plantar fasciitis, intrinsic muscle overload and various forefoot injuries.

-They’re certainly not for everyone, and like any other footwear, I recommend people try them on first to see how they fit and feel.
-For many, they will be a very handy addition to the shoe rotation this summer.
+, it’s important to know that not all shoes are suitable for everyone.
+Like any other footwear, I recommend people try them on first to see how they fit and feel before adding them to their shoe rotation this summer.